ibm-cloud-docs/Cloudant/security/audit-events.md

 # Auditing events
 {: #at_events}

-As a security officer, auditor, or manager, you can use the {{site.data.keyword.at_full}} service to track how users and applications interact with the {{site.data.keyword.cloudantfull}} service in {{site.data.keyword.cloud}}.
+As a security officer, auditor, or manager, you can use the {{site.data.keyword.atracker_full}} service to track how users and applications interact with the {{site.data.keyword.cloudantfull}} service in {{site.data.keyword.cloud}}.
 {: shortdesc}

-{{site.data.keyword.at_full_notm}} records user-initiated activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
+{{site.data.keyword.atracker_full_notm}} records user-initiated activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
 You can use this service to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.
 You can also be alerted about actions as they happen.
 The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.
-For more information, see the [Getting started tutorial for {{site.data.keyword.at_full_notm}}](/docs/activity-tracker?topic=activity-tracker-getting-started){: external}.
+For more information, see the [Getting started tutorial for {{site.data.keyword.atracker_full_notm}}](/docs/activity-tracker?topic=activity-tracker-getting-started){: external}.

 ## Types of events
 {: #at_event_types}

-{{site.data.keyword.cloudant_short_notm}} forwards two types of events to {{site.data.keyword.at_full_notm}}:
+{{site.data.keyword.cloudant_short_notm}} forwards two types of events to {{site.data.keyword.atracker_full_notm}}:

 - **Management Events** are administrative events that impact the state of an  {{site.data.keyword.cloudant_short_notm}} instance, such as the following management events:
     - Creating or deleting a database.